kelvinlegolas3/deviance-raft/README.md

 # Deviance World Development
-A repository to Deviance RAFT World
+A repository to Deviance RAFT© World

 ## Objectives
 - To allow contributors to "host" the latest changes of the Deviance world.